DBKorn/DigitalClock/README.md

 # DigitalClock
-A digital clock that also displays temperature and has a button to turn back light on and off
+A digital clock that displays time and temperature and has a button to turn back light on and off.
+Made with a raspberry pi